Bill Archer: Life after politics

 After retirement from politics in 2001, Archer remained active in public life and maintained a home in Washington.
 After Paul H. O'Neill resigned as Treasury Secretary in 2002, Archer was considered as a possible successor.
-He is the namesake of a distinguished fellowship program with the University of Texas System, the Archer Fellowship Program (www.archercenter.org).
+He is the eponym of a distinguished fellowship program with the University of Texas System, the Archer Fellowship Program (www.archercenter.org).
 The highly competitive program brings students from all over the UT System to Washington, D.C. for a full semester of classes and internships in the nation's political center.
 He was chairman of the International Conservation Caucus Foundation from 2006 to 2009.
-He currently acts as Senior Policy Analyst at PricewaterhouseCoopers, and occasional guest lecturer.
+He acted as Senior Policy Analyst at PricewaterhouseCoopers, and occasional guest lecturer.

+Bill Archer died at his farm in Stanley, Virginia, on July 4, 2026, at the age of 98.
+He will be interred at Arlington National Cemetery.